mulesoft/hbase-connector/README.md

 Alive
 -----

+Answers if the HBase server is reachable

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|
 |config-ref|Specify which configuration to use for this invocation|yes||

+Returns if the server can be reached and the master node is alive, false otherwise.